kesavvvvvv/trading-open-env/README.md

 ---

-## 8. Action Space
+## Action Space

 The action is also typed and validated.
-It is designed to support realistic trading decisions while remaining strict enough for automated validation.
+It is designed to support realistic trading decisions.

 ### Action contents